codechangers/codecontest.org/_includes/blocks/addAStore.md

 // Click on: code > server > rooms > room.js

 onMessage(client, data) {
-	const actions = {
+	// There is probably some code up here. const actions = {
-		// You might have some other code here.
+		// There might be a little bit more code here.
+		// Don't forget to add a comma at the end.
-		// Add this new code below your other code:
+		// Add this new code here:
 		littleAnt: () => {
 			let prevItems = player['ants'];
 			g.purchase(player, 'score', 5, 'ants');